 Born on October 9, 1964, Guillermo del Toro was able to parlay his childhood love of the macabre into a highly successful career as a filmmaker, making his feature debut in 1993 with Cronos.
-He helmed the comic-book adaptations Blade II and Hellboy before directing Pan’s Labyrinth, an acclaimed, artfully distinguished film that was nominated for a Foreign Language Film Academy Award while winning several Oscars in other categories.
-Del Toro has also directed the robot-versus-monster flick Pacific Rim, the haunted house/period piece Crimson Peak and the dark fantasy The Shape of Water.
+He helmed the comic-book adaptations Blade II and Hellboy before directing Pan’s Labyrinth, an acclaimed, artfully distinguished film that was nominated for a Foreign Language Film Academy Award.
+Del Toro also directed the action blockbuster Pacific Rim and the haunted house/period piece Crimson Peak, before snagging his first Oscar win for Best Director with the sci-fi romance The Shape of Water.

 Future filmmaker Guillermo del Toro was born on October 9, 1964 in Guadalajara, Mexico.
 Having a taste for the macabre at an early age, del Toro decorated his family home with decidedly spooky elements.
 He started creating shorts in high school and later attended the film school Centro de Investigación y Estudios Cinematográficos.
 In the mid-1980s, he created his own effects company, Necropia, geared towards the Mexican film market.

 Del Toro made his feature debut in 1993 with the Spanish/English film Cronos.
 An antiques shopkeeper, after discovering a gilded device, begins to undergo a startling form of vampiric transformation, with his granddaughter witnessing the change.
 The film, which co-starred Ron Perlman (an eventual regular collaborator with the director) won an array of honors, including eight Ariel Awards from the Mexican Academy of Film.